If you’re a runner, you’re not just looking for a pet. You’re looking for a training partner.

 Watch out for: Separation anxiety if under-stimulated

-German Shorthaired Pointers are powerful, fast, and built for long days in the field.
-They excel in both speed and endurance, making them ideal for runners who mix terrain and intensity.
+German Shorthaired Pointers are powerful and fast.
+Bred for long days in the field, they handle both speed and endurance.
+A good fit for runners who mix terrain and intensity.

 Best for: Trail runners, endurance athletes